3 Identification

 Thinking, Fast and Slow

-In 2002 the Nobel Prize of Economics was awarded to Vernon L. Smith, I quote The Royal Swedish Academy of Sciences (2002), “for having established laboratory experiments as a tool in empirical economic analysis, especially in the study of alternative market mechanisms” and Daniel Kahneman “for having integrated insights from psychological research into economic science, especially concerning human judgment and decision-making under uncertainty”.
+In 2002 the Nobel Prize of Economics was awarded to Vernon L. Smith, I quote The Sveriges Riksbank Prize in Economic Sciences in Memory of Alfred Nobel (2002), “for having established laboratory experiments as a tool in empirical economic analysis, especially in the study of alternative market mechanisms” and Daniel Kahneman “for having integrated insights from psychological research into economic science, especially concerning human judgment and decision-making under uncertainty”.

 The strength of evidence from a controlled experiment is generally considered to be strong.
 However, the external validity, i.e., the generalizability, should be considered as well.
 External validity is sometimes low because effects that you can identify and measure in a lab are sometimes only of minor importance in the field.